officelifehq/officelife/docs/introduction.md

 ### Users vs employees

-Kakene makes the distinction between users and employees.
+OfficeLife makes the distinction between users and employees.

-A user is someone who creates an account on the Kakene platform.
+A user is someone who creates an account on the OfficeLife platform.
 An employee is an entity who is part of a company on officelife.
 A user can be an employee in one or more companies, but an employee can only be linked to a single user.
 A user account is necessary for each employee to interact with the software and change data.
 HoIver you don't need to give accounts to employees if you don't want to.

-Once a user has an account on Kakene, he can decide to either create a company, or join an existing company.
+Once a user has an account on OfficeLife, he can decide to either create a company, or join an existing company.

 The natural way to create this software would have been that an employee is a user, and get rid of those two notions altogether to only keep the notion of User.
 This would have been a severe limitation though.
-In an ideal world, every company would run on Kakene to manage their human resources, and once a user has a profile on Kakene, he can simply join other companies as he changes jobs, and most data about him would follow (if he wants to).
+In an ideal world, every company would run on OfficeLife to manage their human resources, and once a user has a profile on OfficeLife, he can simply join other companies as he changes jobs, and most data about him would follow (if he wants to).
 It's important to realize that at any time, the user has the control over his data and can decide to remove them from the company he's joined.

 At the database level, the <code>Users</code> table contains almost the same data as the <code>Employees</code> table.
 That is because information in the Users table is information given by the user himself, whereas information in the Employees table is filled by the company.